Vaishnavidaule/BreadcrumbsPython_Diwali_Sales_Analysis/README.md

 4.Improved sales by identifying most selling product categories and products, which can help to plan inventory and hence meet the demands.

 # Conclusion :-
-1.Married women age group 26-35 yrs from UP, 2.Maharastra and Karnataka working in IT,
+1.Married women age group 26-35 yrs from UP

+2.Maharastra and Karnataka working in IT

-3.Healthcare and Aviation are more likely to buy products from Food, 4.Clothing and Electronics category
+3.Healthcare and Aviation are more likely to buy products from Food

+4.Clothing and Electronics category